qdrant/landing_page/qdrant-landing/content/blog/qdrant-startup-program.md

 # Supporting Early-Stage Startups

-Over the past few years, we’ve witnessed some of the most innovative AI applications being built on Qdrant, our open-source vector database.
+Over the past few years, we’ve witnessed some of the most innovative AI applications being built on Qdrant.
 A significant number of these have come from startups pushing the boundaries of what’s possible in AI.
 To ensure these pioneering teams have access to the right resources at the right time, we're introducing **Qdrant for Startups**.
 This initiative is designed to provide startups with the technical support, guidance, and infrastructure they need to scale their AI innovations quickly and effectively.

-Qdrant for Startups is designed to help early-stage startups fully leverage the capabilities of vector search technology.
-Whether you're building retrieval-augmented generation (RAG) systems, recommendation engines, or anomaly detection models, the program offers exclusive benefits, such as Qdrant cloud discounts, expert technical guidance, and co-marketing opportunities - empowering you to build and scale these solutions efficiently and cost-effectively.
+Qdrant for Startups helps early-stage startups fully leverage the capabilities of vector search technology.
+Whether you're building retrieval-augmented generation (RAG) systems, recommendation engines, or anomaly detection models, the program offers exclusive benefits, such as discounts for Qdrant cloud, expert technical guidance, exclusive partner benefits, and co-marketing opportunities - empowering you to build and scale your AI products efficiently and cost-effectively.

 ## Benefits for admitted startups:

-- **Qdrant Cloud discount:** Access a 12-month discount on Qdrant Cloud, optimizing costs while scaling with advanced vector search capabilities.
+- **Qdrant Cloud discount:** 20% discount on Qdrant Cloud valid for 12 months, optimizing costs while scaling with advanced vector search capabilities.
 - **Expert technical guidance:** Dedicated technical support and guidance to optimize your application’s performance with vector search.
 - **Co-marketing opportunities:** Collaboration with the Qdrant team on joint marketing initiatives to boost your startup’s visibility.
 - **Early access to features:** Exclusive early access to upcoming Qdrant features, keeping you at the forefront of technological advancements.